barchart/events-client-js/docs/content/sdk/lib-engine.md

 * * *

 ### eventBatcher.start() :id=eventbatcherstart
-> <p>Begins queue processing.
+> Begins queue processing.
 Items in the buffer will begin to be transmitted
-> to the remote service.</p>
+> to the remote service.

 **Kind**: instance method of [<code>EventBatcher</code>](#EventBatcher)
 **Access**: public